 “This decision did not make some of my relatives happy because they wanted me to at least have an uncle beside me,” she reveals.

-This trend was seen during the recent British wedding where Meghan Markle who Prince Harry met her in the middle where they continued the journey together.
+This trend was seen during the recent British wedding where Meghan Markle walked half alone to the aisle of St George’s Chapel in Windsor Castle alone and then Prince Harry met her in the middle where they continued the journey together.

 The solution to this is to try including more people like grandparents, good friends or siblings besides your parents to escort you down the aisle.

 In January this year, I attended an aunt’s church wedding that had other people walk behind her besides the parents.
-These were grandparents, some siblings and relatives who walked excitedly making ululations.
+These were her grandparents, some siblings and relatives making ululations.

-She said this helped in cutting down the nervousness of having everybody’s eyes glued on her.
+She said this helped in cutting down the nervousness of everybody’s eyes being glued on her.